b3rendsh/msxbase/rcbus/readme.md

 Use the IPL command to return to RomWBW i.e. do a cold reboot.

 In Disk BASIC use "call system" to return to the DOS command prompt.

+## ROM CART

+The MSX ROM loader supports MSX ROM cartridge images of maximum 32KB.

+Not all MSX ROM games will work and some games may require an additional ROM patch or additional hardware.

+When a MSX ROM is running you can reboot RomWBW by pressing the CTRL+STOP key (default mapped to CTRL+V).

 ## Console